-- Cursed with Awesome: Turning everything to gold could be a useful ability (and cool), but you'd have to know when to use it and definitely be mindful of who and what you touch.
+- Cursed With Awesome: Turning everything to gold could be a useful ability (and cool), but you'd have to know when to use it and definitely be mindful of who and what you touch.

 - Despair Event Horizon: Midas was pretty sad when he kept accidentally turning things into gold, especially if they were stuff he needed like food and water, but the thing he transformed that pushed him into this territory was his own daughter.
 He couldn't bear the thought of her being stuck as a solid gold statue for the rest of his life.

 - Pet the Dog: Bacchus giving him a legit way to get rid of the curse.
 He could've easily been a dick about it and told him no or a BS way to get rid of it For the Evulz.
-There are very few instances in Greek mythology of gods taking back the gifts they've bestowed on mortals with no strings attached.
+There are very few instances in Classical Mythology of gods taking back the gifts they've bestowed on mortals with no strings attached.
 This action was even more this when you take into account that 1.
 Bacchus' lore says he might be insane 2.
 Bacchus knew Midas lied to him and 3.
 Smite!Midas caught a minor case of Adaptational Villainy.

 - Sadly Mythtaken: Much like Od above, almost everything about the King Midas myth presented in Smite is grossly inaccurate, even with there being several different versions of the myth existing in real life.
 As stated above, Midas was made villainous even though nothing in the sources gave off this impression of him; he willingly helped a lost god that was a friend of another and was rewarded for it.
 Bacchus also warned Midas about his wish, which is missing from Smite's version because it would cease to make sense; instead it seems Bacchus granted him the wish as a way to punish him (which, considering other Greek gods' punishments, comes off as incredibly light).
 In short, there was No Antagonist in the actual myths, but in Smite Midas is more or less elevated to that status.